How Did Sri Lanka’s Economy Collapse in 2022? Causes & Economic Reforms

 In the post-conflict era, Sri Lanka had plenty of opportunities to build on the momentum of the end of the civil war to focus on economic development.
 The head of state, President Mahinda Rajapaksa, ruled from 2005 to 2015 and was credited with ending the decades-long internal conflict, but his government was plagued with accusations of graft, corruption, and economic mismanagement.

-After Mahindra’s term, a new president helped to briefly put the budget in surplus.
-But Mahinda’s older brother, Gotabaya Rajapaksa, was elected and took office in November 2019, implementing a tax reform that lowered income tax rates on top earners and put the fiscal budget further into deficit.
+After Mahindra’s term, a new president helped to briefly put the budget in surplus, but Mahinda’s older brother Gotabaya Rajapaksa, who was elected and took office in November 2019, implemented a tax reform that lowered income tax rates on top earners and put the fiscal budget further into deficit.

 What Caused Sri Lanka’s Economic Crisis?

 Many factors contributed to Sri Lanka’s economic collapse in 2022.
-When looking at a developing country’s ability to protect itself from shocks to the financial system, foreign exchange reserves are particularly important.
+Foreign exchange reserves are particularly important when looking at a developing country’s ability to protect itself from shocks to the financial system.
 A nation’s current account is also a leading indicator of economic growth and its currency.
 Examining Sri Lanka’s current account and foreign reserves can help to explain what led to the country’s economic decline.

 Current Account Deficits